nestdotland/nest.land/web/src/assets/docs/DOCUMENTATION.md

     - Required: false
         - Defaults to false
 - fmt:
-    - Format your code before publishing to the blockchain network
+    - Automatically format your code before publishing to the blockchain network
     - Required: false
          - Defaults to false
 - repository: